 Nutrition Transparency

 If you care about what your dog eats (and if you’re reading this, we’re betting you do), you probably want full access to nutritional info.
-Some brands make it easy to find… others, not so much.
+Both brands give you that breakdown before you commit, but they go about it in different ways.

 Ollie:

 Ollie provides detailed ingredient lists and guaranteed analysis for each recipe right on their website.
 They’re open about what goes in the food and why each ingredient is included, and they make it easy to find all of this info before you even begin tailoring your plan.
-Just click through the different product offerings, scroll down a smidge, and BOOM, there you go: everything you could ever want to know about the food is right there.
+Just click through the different product offerings, scroll down a smidge, and it’s all right there.

 The Farmer’s Dog:

-The Farmer’s Dog makes it challenging to figure out what’s in their food at a glance.
-You won’t find full nutritional breakdowns on their site until you fill out a questionnaire (and give them your email).
-Even then, it’s easy to miss.
+With The Farmer’s Dog you won’t find full nutritional breakdowns on their site until you fill out the questionnaire.
 At the end, they’ll give you a recommended plan, or you can choose your own.
 If you go with the recommended plan, you’ll want to click “nutrition facts.”
 See screenshot below.
-That’s where you’ll finally be able to see a breakdown by recipe.
-While their meals are AAFCO-compliant, some pet parents may want more info up front.
+That’s where you’ll be able to see a breakdown by recipe.
+They do this because every meal is tailored for YOUR dog, so it’s hard for them to give one single nutrient breakdown.

-✅ Winner: Ollie –Both brands give you a customized plan tailored to your dog’s needs, but if transparency is important to you, Ollie delivers the full breakdown upfront (no hoops required), making it easier to feel confident about what you’re feeding your pup before you commit.
+✅ Winner: Depends on your priority –Both brands give you a customized plan tailored to your dog’s needs, but if transparency is important to you, Ollie delivers the full breakdown upfront (no hoops required), making it easier to feel confident about what you’re feeding your pup before you start the process.
+However, The Farmer’s Dog creates a custom plan for your dog and gives you the nutritional breakdown based on that.

 Picky pup?
 Allergies?
 Just want to switch it up from time to time?
 Recipe variety plays a big role in finding a meal plan that works long-term.
 Here’s what each brand brings to the table.